Bikeman868/NPL/docs/SYNTAX.md

 }
 ```

-This means for all messages routed to this pipe, append `myProcess` to the list of destinations, and
+This means for all messages routed to the `dataAccess` pipe, append `myProcess` to the list of destinations,
-if `myProcess` emits a `GraphQlRequest` then route it to `network graphQl`.
+and if `myProcess` emits a `GraphQlRequest` then route it to `network graphQl`.

-Note that in this example if any other processes along the route emit a `GraphQlRequest` then they
+Note that in this example if any other processes along the route emits a `GraphQlRequest` then it
-will not be affected by this capture, because it is specific to the `process myProcess` destination.
+will not be affected by this capture, because the capture is specific to the `process myProcess` destination.

 You may heve noticed that append and prepend statements can have capture statements within them, and
 capture statements have append and prepend within them, so these can be nested to any depth.
 This is